But not long ago, when looking at business listings in Google for tree trimming services, I found something surprising.

 The top result looks like a normal search result for the business.
 But when you click on it, it redirects you to the online pharmacy.
 Basically, all or nearly all of the search results for this website have been hijacked.

-This website was built in WordPress.
+That particular website was built in WordPress.
 WordPress is an excellent platform on which to build websites.
 It works well, is very flexible and is very popular.
-But this also makes it a big target for automated hacking attempts.
+But its popularity also makes it a big target for automated hacking attempts.

 An important thing to realize is that, for the most part, these aren’t individuals trying to hack into a specific website.
 Hackers are running automated software to try to gain access to a number of sites so they can use them for their purposes.
 You want to make sure you’re website isn’t an easy target for them.

-Securing your website is a large topic, and I’ll touch on just a few of the basics here.
+Securing your website is a large topic.
+I’ll touch on just a few of the basics here.

 Protect Against Brute Force Logins